Nykenik24/GlideUI/README.md

 Now you can use GlideUI!

 # Roadmap
-- ~Make a better frame dragging system (I am struggling with this one).~
+- ~Make a better frame dragging system.~
+- Make all the functionallity you need.
+- Make it as stable as possible.
 <!--
 - Make a layer system for frames and elements.
 I want GlideUI to not have any element/frame registry or table, so making a layer system is basically impossible.
 I also don't want to interfere